MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/administration/antivirus-and-intermittent-issues.md

 When you view Office documents by using Office Online Server, you see intermittent errors.
 All Office file types are affected, most frequently PowerPoint and Word files.
 Frequently, the same document displays at one time, and then throws an error at another document.

-In the Unified Logging Service (ULS) log on the Office Online Server, you see such a "ConversionError" or "Conversion failed" error.
-In the Windows Event Application log, the AppServerHost.exe process that is ended unexpectedly appear repeatedly.
+In the Unified Logging Service (ULS) log on the Office Online Server, you see a "ConversionError" or "Conversion failed" error.
+In the Windows Event Application log, the AppServerHost.exe process that's ended unexpectedly appears repeatedly.

 ## Cause